-For 50 years, the Lerner College has maintained business accreditation by the Association to Advance Collegiate Schools of Business (AACSB International).
+For over 50 years, the Lerner College has maintained business accreditation by the Association to Advance Collegiate Schools of Business (AACSB International).

 AACSB accreditation is the hallmark of excellence in business education, and has been earned by less than five percent of the world’s business programs.

-- 2016 marks Lerner’s 50th anniversary of AACSB business accreditation, with the college receiving initial business accreditation in 1966.
+In 2016 Lerner marked 50 years of AACSB accreditation.
+The college received initial business accreditation in 1966.

 Lerner received separate accreditation for accounting in 1984, putting Lerner in an elite group of less than 200 schools that maintain separate accounting accreditation.